-2.2.5 Data Processing
+2.2.5 Steps for Collecting Data to Validate this Algorithm

 - 1. Use the function ChangeReference to transform all collected data (the scissor transformation and the pointer tip point cloud result from tracing the cardboard surface and a training line) into the cardboard coordinate system. - 2.
 Estimate the cardboard plane normal from the point cloud collected when tracing the cardboard surface by using the function SeptumSurfaceGeneration described in the septum tracing procedure. - 3.
 Estimate the line of cut vectors from the point cloud from the line tracing with the function CalculateVectorFromPointCloud - 4.
 Estimate the scissor pinch point from the initial cutting position data from the point clouds collected from the initial cutting point trace by using function estimateScissorPinchPoint. - 5.
 Estimate the scissor normal from the point cloud collected when tracing the scissor blade surface by using the function SeptumSurfaceGeneration described in the subsection on the Septum Tracing Procedure.